-Manage Decks in Minutes & Not Hours We have all received those last minute slides or decks that were a hot mess.
+Manage Decks in Minutes & Not Hours We have all received those last-minute slides or decks that were a hot mess.
 And of course, you received it 1 hour before the meeting begins.
-Someone didn't use the company format, there are 12 different fonts, someone else tried to type 15 paragraphs on one page, and someone used Smart Art really, really, wrong!
+Someone didn't use the company format, there are 12 different fonts, someone else tried to type 15 paragraphs on one page, and someone used Smart Art really, really wrong!
 Your immediate reaction is to cry, close your computer, suddenly get sick for the day, and start your morning all over tomorrow.
 Meeting Management Gurus know how to format slides quickly using themes, styles, layout tools, and master slides and can confidently transform decks seamlessly within minutes... and look like a rock star doing it!

 Stay On Task & On Time Have a plan to keep the meeting on task and on time.
 Practice how to regain control of the meeting if a presenter is going too long and no amount of visual cues or flailing of arms is getting their attention.
-Or the team falls down a rabbit hole ... a very Alice-in-Wonderland kind of rabbit hole into another world of topics and conversation that does not align to the meeting purpose or goal.
+Or the team falls down a rabbit hole ... a very Alice-in-Wonderland kind of rabbit hole into another world of topics and conversation that does not align with the meeting purpose or goal.
 Taking charge of a meeting is no easy task ...
 You have to find the perfect balance between professionalism and graciously prompting the team to get back on track.
 I suggest for you to practice how you will handle these kinds of situations.

 You can say something things like:

 "Sorry to interrupt, but I need to give a time check.
-We are 5 minutes over our scheduled time, would you like to give a 1-minute takeaway before we move on?
+We are 5 minutes over our scheduled time.
+Would you like to give a 1-minute takeaway before we move on?